Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 | `λ`    |              |
 | `ξ`    |              |

 For example, `βA` is the axis opposite from `A`, on a puzzle where there is otherwise no convenient semantic name for the axis opposite from `A`.
-In this usage, `β` comes after lowercase Latin letters but before uppercase Greek/Latin letters.
+In this usage, `β` is between the lowercase Latin sequence (if any) and the uppercase Latin sequence.
+For example, `aβA`, not `βaA`.

 ### Cube axes